»Social Network Analysis - From Graph Theory to Applications with Python«

 Finally we will go over code examples of practical use-cases such as visualization with

-matplotlib, social-centrality analysis and influence maximization for information spread and social marketing.
+matplotlib, social-centrality analysis and influence maximization for information spread.